 Tag Heuer Connected Modular 45

-The Tag Heuer Connected Modular 45 launched in 2017 so it's over a year old now, but it's still a lovely smartwatch and the best looking you can buy (if you have the money).
+The Tag Heuer Connected Modular 45 launched in 2017 so it's two years old now, but it's still a lovely smartwatch and the best looking you can buy (if you have the money).
 It is expensive, very expensive, but it's also dripping in quality and a smartwatch you'll actually want to wear.